openbridge/airbridge/README.md

 ## Tracking State
-The `state.json` file plays a crucial role in incremental data extraction processes.
+The `state.json` file is crucial in incremental data extraction processes.
 In the context of Airbyte or similar data integration tools, the state file keeps track of the last data extraction point.
-This ensures that in subsequent runs, the script only processes records that have been updated or created after the last extraction, rather than reprocessing the entire dataset.
+This ensures that in subsequent runs, the script only processes records that have been updated or created after the previous extraction rather than reprocessing the entire dataset.

-The contents of the `state.json` file are derived from the `data.json` output, which is generated by the source worker during the data extraction process.
-Essentially, the `data.json` file defines the current state of data at the source during a particular run.
+The contents of the `state.json` file are derived from the `data.json` output, which the source worker generates during the data extraction process.
+The `data.json` file defines the current data state at the source during a particular run.
 As a result, `data.json` acts as the blueprint for the `state.json` file, ensuring the state always accurately reflects the most recent extraction point.

 ### State Structure:
-The file typically contains key-value pairs where the key represents a particular stream or table and the value represents the point up to which data has been extracted.
+The file typically contains key-value pairs where the key represents a particular stream or table, and the value represents the point to which data has been extracted.
 For example:

 ```json
 {